robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-14/1/Activities/04_HTTP_Requests_Responses/Unsolved/README.md

      ```

    - **Questions:**
-      - What status code was returned in this response?
+      - What status code was returned in this response?  **401**
-      - According to the response body, what kind of method was used to generate this HTTP response?
+      - According to the response body, what kind of method was used to generate this HTTP response? **POST**
-     - What sort of information was input to this HTTP request?
+     - What sort of information was input to this HTTP request?  **hidden, user, pwd**

    - **Analysis:** Based on the information gathered from the status code and response body, what did the attacker try to do?
-Were they successful?
+Were they successful?  **the attacker was unable to login**

 3. The following HTTP request and response were also recovered: